enzolerigolo14/pomodoro-timer/README.md

 # Pomodoro Timer

 ## Author :
-Caillet Enzo and Guernine Lyes
+Caillet Enzo & Guernine Lyes

 ## Overview :
 The application "Pomodoro" permit a work time management by switching between work timer and break timer.
 The default work time is set to 25 minutes and the break time is set to 5 minutes.